StevenBoys/BHRM/README.md

 ![](https://github.com/StevenBoys/BHRM/blob/main/Image/flat_time_points.png?raw=true)
 ***Figure 6: Plot that shows flat time points in the trajectory.***

-We can also get the flat time points and epidemic size.
+We can also get the values of flat time points and epidemic size.
 ```r
 out$flat_time_points
 # [1] 230.7168 193.4035 156.0240